diverger/diverger.github.io/source/content/hello-world.md

 ----------------

 Hello World.
-This is a DEMO post.
+This is a demo post.